Welcome toGeorge Bush Intercontinental Airport

 Learn moreInternational Processing

-International passengers who arrive at both Terminals D and E will proceed through Customs & Immigration to the Terminal E international arrivals hall.
+International passengers will proceed through Customs & Immigration in the Terminal E international arrivals hall.

 Learn moreNeed Transportation